AIMS-Ghana/python-course/_topic/08/lists.md

 {% include relblock.md target="colls_tuples.py" %}

 \... a sequence of things, not necessarily the same type.
-You use a tuple when you need a sequence, but do *not* need to change what is in the sequence.
+You use a tuple when you need a sequence, but do *not* need (or want) to change what is in the sequence.

 ### `list`